10 Essential German-English Dictionaries for Translators

 5. WordReference Dictionary

 The WordReference dictionary is a free online dictionary of English words.
-It was created by the American lexicographer and author John Ayto in 1991, and has been continuously updated since then.
+It was created by the American lexicographer and author John Ayto in 1991 and has been continuously updated.
 The dictionary contains over 3 million entries, including definitions, synonyms, etymologies, and pronunciation.

 WordReference also provides word lists for various topics, such as: